S0DEINDE/s0deinde/README.md

 Yooo 👋🏾 My name is David
 ======================

-I am pursuing a bachelors of Science in Computer Science.
-I am passionate about cybersecurity, web and game development.
+I'm pursuing a bachelors of Science in Computer Science.
+I'm passionate about cybersecurity, web and game development.
 I fancy to blaze my own path in STEM and inpiring underrepresented students throughout the world!
 * 🌍  I'm based in Rockville, MD
 * 🖥️  See my portfolio at [s0deinde.github.io/](http://s0deinde.github.io/)
 * ✉️  You can contact me at [davidmamon52@gmail.com](mailto:davidmamon52@gmail.com)